 I used packages of fresh udon noodles in my soup, but you can also use dry udon.
 Add the dry udon directly to the broth and let it cook for a minute or two.
 When the noodles are just pliable, add the eggs and continue with the recipe.

-4 to 5 cups
+- 4 to 5 cups

 star anise pods

 fresh or frozen udon noodles

 large bok choy leaves, sliced into ribbons

 tablespoons soy sauce